-Your Placement Organization is responsible for the selection of your host family.
-The Placement Organization will tell you whom to contact in case you have guestions or have problems that you and your host family cannot resolve.
+Your Placement Organization is responsible for the selection of your host family and school.
+The Placement Organization will tell you who to contact in case you have questions or have problems that you and your host family cannot resolve.
 The Placement Organization also will help you in case of emergencies.

-When you receive information about your Placement Organization from your American Councils representative, write the information on the next page.
+When you receive information about your Placement Organization from your YES representative, write the information on the next page.
 If you don't receive your representative's name and phone number at that time, you can fill it in later.

 Placement Organization:

 Address:

 Telephone number:

-Your representative's name:
+our representative's name:

 Representative's telephone number:

-Your Embassy or Consulate in the U.S.
+Your embassy or consulate in the U.S.

-Your home country's embassy or consulate can help you with certain administrative questions, if needed.
-If you think you need help from your embassy, contact your Placement Organization first.
+Your home country's embassy or consulate can help you with certain administrative questions, if needed, while you are in the U.S. If you think you need help from your embassy, contact your Placement Organization first.
 There are many things your embassy cannot do, such as exchange money, arrange for free medical or legal assistance, or make travel arrangements.